kerryguard/mommafinds/_posts/2019-04-06-baby-vomit.md

 ---
 layout: post
-title: Don't Panic: Infant Vomiting
+title: Don't Panic - Happy Spitters
 meta: There are very few things more terrifying then watching your new baby projectile vomit an entire nursing or bottle session.
 Here's what's happening and when to panic.
 author: "Kerry"
 img: sitting-up-after-nursing.jpg